Cloud-PG/interLink/README.md

 ### :information_source: Environment Variables list
 Here's the complete list of every customizable environment variable.
 When specified, it overwrites the listed key within the InterLink config file.
+- $VKTOKENFILE -> path to a file containing your token fot OAuth2 proxy authentication.
+Overwrites VKTokenFile.
-- VK_CONFIG_PATH -> VK config file path
+- $VK_CONFIG_PATH -> VK config file path
 - $INTERLINKURL -> the URL to allow the Virtual Kubelet to contact the InterLink module.
 Do not specify a port here.
 Overwrites InterlinkURL.
 - $INTERLINKPORT -> the InterLink listening port.
 InterLink and VK will communicate over this port.
 Overwrites InterlinkPort.
 - $INTERLINKCONFIGPATH -> your InterLink config file path.
 Default is ./kustomizations/InterLinkConfig.yaml
 - $SIDECARURL -> the URL to allow InterLink to communicate with the Sidecar module (docker, slurm, etc).
 Do not specify port here.
 Overwrites SidecarURL.
 - $SIDECARPORT -> the Sidecar listening port.
 Docker default is 4000, Slurm default is 4001.
 - $SIDECARSERVICE -> can be "docker" or "slurm" only (for the moment).
 If SIDECARPORT is not set, will set Sidecar Port in the code to default settings.
 Overwrites SidecarService.
-- SBATCHPATH -> path to your Slurm's sbatch binary.
+- $SBATCHPATH -> path to your Slurm's sbatch binary.
 Overwrites SbatchPath.
-- SCANCELPATH -> path to your Slurm's scancel binary.
+- $SCANCELPATH -> path to your Slurm's scancel binary.
 Overwrites ScancelPath.
 - $TSOCKS -> true or false, to use tsocks library allowing proxy networking.
 Working on Slurm sidecar at the moment.
 Overwrites Tsocks.
 - $TSOCKSPATH -> path to your tsocks library.
 Overwrites TsocksPath.